100+ datasets found

 Description

-2022 and 2023 was characterized by leaping inflation rates.
+2022 and 2023 were characterized by leaping inflation rates.
 These were caused by a multiple of factors, but post-corona (COVID-19) challenges and the Russian invasion of Ukraine in February that year had a major impact.
 However, the inflation rates in all countries included were forecast to stabilize through 2022 and 2023.
 More information about global inflation can be found here.

 United States Consumer Inflation Expectations